-There are many opportunities to learn GIS, but back-office systems often require a degree.
+There are many opportunities to learn GIS, but back-office systems often require a degree and technical training.
 With this in mind, Unearth built OnePlace - a great way to start exploring the power of GIS on any device, without diving into the deep end.

 Launch your 30-day free trial of OnePlace to start organizing all your data by location.